IasmimHorrana/IasmimHorrana/README.md

 - 🖥️ I’m currently working on support it
 - 👩‍💻 I do Data Science at a college
-- ☁️ Future Cloud Engineer
+- ☁️ Future Data Engineer
 - 🤝 I’m looking for help with studies in general
 - 😂 Fun fact: I love watching league of legends championship
 - 📧 Email: horranaiasmim@gmail.com